Kevin Lynch (basketball)

-Kevin Joseph Lynch (born December 24, 1968) is an American former professional basketball player who played two seasons in the National Basketball Association (NBA)..
+Kevin Joseph Lynch (born December 24, 1968) is an American former professional basketball player who played two seasons in the National Basketball Association (NBA) and six seasons in Europe (Spain and Germany).

 Basketball career

 Lynch played at Bloomington Jefferson High School, leading the Jaguars to two state championships in 1986 and 1987.
 After leading Bloomington Jefferson to an undefeated season, Lynch won both the Minnesota Mr. Basketball and Metro Player of the Year in 1987.
 He then became a part of the first recruiting class put together by then University of Minnesota coach Clem Haskins.

 During the 1988–89 season, Lynch teamed with forward Willie Burton and center Richard Coffey to lead the Gophers to the NCAA Tournament Sweet Sixteen (losing to Duke) and during the 1989–1990 season, to a 20–7 record, a national ranking as high as No 17, and despite being up by twelve points at halftime, suffered a two-point loss in the Elite Eight to Georgia Tech.
 Lynch scored 1355 points in his four seasons with the Gophers, 11th all-time at the university.
 During his senior season, Kevin averaged 18.1 points per game and was named to the All Big Ten team.

 Following the season, Lynch was drafted by the Charlotte Hornets with the 1st pick in the 2nd round (28th overall) of the 1991 NBA draft.
 After two seasons with Charlotte, where he averaged 3.3 points and 12 minutes per game, Kevin continued his professional career overseas, playing two years in Spain and four in Germany, where he played for MTV 1846 Giessen Flippers.

 After retirement from professional basketball, Lynch returned to Minnesota to finish his college degree.
 He later was on the Gopher Basketball radio broadcast team for seven years.
 Lynch now does radio broadcasts for the Minnesota Timberwolves on KFAN-AM 1130.